JetBrains/kotlin-web-site/docs/reference/functions.md

 }
 ```

 Default values are defined using the **=** after type along with the value.
-Default values can not be changed in an overriging method.
+Default values can not be changed in an overriding method.

 ### Named Arguments